cabforum/forum/Bylaws.md

     * The Guideline version number,
     * Headers/Footers with version numbers,
     * The table with document revisions or Document History,
-    * The table with Relevant Dates.
+    * The table with Relevant Dates
+    * Links to other sections within the document.

  9. If Exclusion Notice(s) are filed during the Review Period (as described in Section 4.3 of the IPR Policy), then the results of the Initial Vote are automatically rescinded and deemed null and void, and;